Waterproof Snorkeling Bag or Box – Take Your Valuables With You

-A waterproof snorkeling bag is a really useful tool for protecting your valuables from theft.
+A waterproof snorkeling bag or box is a really useful tool for protecting your valuables from theft.
 It is not a good idea to leave your keys, money, ID or cell phone on the beach or in your car parked at a beach.
 More and more beaches are having problems with car break-ins.
-Strap on a waterproof waist pack and you don't have to worry about it.
+Strap on a waterproof waist pack and you don’t have to worry about it.

 We have used a waterproof box with a snorkeling belt for years whenever we are in public areas and entering the water from the beach.

 These are the things we keep in our waterproof case:

 - Passports or IDs

 - Rental car keys (the electronic ones are very expensive to replace)